 In 1981 ABC is looking to tap into current trends with a Saturday morning cartoon show based on a video game character.
 Since Pac-Man is the biggest thing in arcades at the time, network execs bring in famed animation house Hanna-Barbera (creators of The Flintstones, The Jetsons, Scooby-Doo, etc.) to develop a vehicle for the vaunted Dot Eater.
 H-B then enters protracted negotiations with Bally/Midway for the rights, finding themselves in a fight for them against budget animation house Filmation Associates, run by Lou Scheimer, Hal Sutherland and Norm Prescott.
 Filmation is the producer of such classic Saturday morning TV fare as Fat Albert and the Cosby Kids.
 It is H-B who eventually gobble up the rights for the Pac-Man TV show.

 The arcade game manufacturer insists that the characters strictly hew to the artwork displayed on game cabinets, but H-B finds the graphics too limiting; they need to develop a look that will lend itself to a continuing series, and that will please everyone involved.
 The next step has H-B running through the maze of FCC regulations, which stipulate that a show based on current merchandise cannot slavishly duplicate the source material, else be designated advertising.
 Thus must the producers of the Pac-Man TV show strive to not do a TV show based on Pac-Man.
-Writers blow out the concept, with Pac now thoroughly domesticated with wife, kid, and Pac pets, living in a round Pac-metropolis.
+They must also appease ABC censors by not having characters shown actually being eaten.
+Writers for the series blow out the video game concept, with Pac now thoroughly domesticated with wife, kid, and Pac pets, living in a round Pac-metropolis.
 Gravelly-voiced actor/comedian Marty Ingels, best known for his role as Arch Fenster in the 1962 sit-com I’m Dickens, He’s Fenster, provides the speech for the Great Yellow One.
 He goes up against Mezmaron, cut from typical Saturday morning villain material, eternally on the hunt for Pac-Land’s sacred Power Pellet forest with his five ghost monster stooges.
 Debuting September 25, 1982, at 9 am on ABC’s Saturday morning lineup, the program is creatively titled Pac-Man.
 Gobbling up the television ratings with a whopping 42 rating share upon its premiere, the show turns the characters in its competing cartoon program over at NBC, The Smurfs, blue with envy – Pac-Man topples the blue mushroom-dwelling creatures from their perch as the #1 rated Saturday-morning cartoon show.
 After a successful first year, the producers tinker with the formula, adding in the wacky Super Pac character, as well as the obligatory wise-cracking nephew.
 In 1983, a new series called The Pac-Man/Rubik, the Amazing Cube Hour is broadcast featuring new Pac-Man episodes, but our yellow star must share the hour-long show with a walking, talking Rubik’s Cube, another early 80’s fad sensation.
 The Rubik segments are produced by Ruby-Spears.